 When drivers choose their own acceptable speed limits, they put everyone on the road in danger.
 If a speeding driver injured you or someone you care about, you know just how difficult that can be.
 Don’t leave your rights to chance—you need a skilled Houston personal injury lawyer.

 These cases can be complicated, but your rights matter.
-The legal team at Stewart J. Guss, Attorney at Law, is here to help.
+The legal team at Stewart J. Guss, Injury Accident Lawyers, is here to help.
 We have defended claims like yours for more than 20 years, and we are committed to effectively advocating for all our clients.
 You don’t have to go through this alone.
 We’ll thoroughly investigate your case, fight for your just compensation, and file a lawsuit on your behalf if necessary.
 If you were injured by the negligence of a speeding driver, please don’t hesitate to either send us an email through our online contact form or call our team at 800-898-4877 for a free consultation today.
 Remember—you pay us nothing up front when we take your case, and you pay us nothing unless and until we’ve won your recovery.